SowmyaVenky/AzureSynapseExperiments/README.md

 # AzureSynapseExperiments
 Various fun projects with Azure Synapse Suite

+## Multi Layer Data Lake
+* This experiment demonstrates an end-to-end use-case of a data lake / data warehouse.
+Various layers get data from sources, land it, and process it in both batch and real-time based pipelines and demonstrate the use of both dedicated and serverless Synapse pools to satisfy a variety of use-cases.
+Read more about this <a href="./dedicated_pool/README.md">here</a>

 ## Analyze JSON data that shows temperatures at Raleigh airport.
 * A simple use-case that shows how to take a parquet file from ADLS and expose it as an external table inside Synapse Serverless.
 Then we use Synapse spark pool to take this parquet file and convert it into a delta format.
 Please see steps <a href="./Analyze_Raleign_Airport_Temps.md">here</a>